bitcoin-api/bitcoin-api/README.md

 * **Token Endpoint:** an API endpoint that requires a token set in the request header in order to authorize the request.

-* **API:** an application programming interface (API), in the context of Bitcoin-Api, refers to a collection of access points (called API endpoints) which are used to access and control your bitcoins.
+* **API:** an application programming interface (API), in the context of Bitcoin-API, refers to a collection of access points (called API endpoints) which are used to access and control your bitcoins.
 Check out [this article on bitcoin APIs and regular APIs](https://bitcoin-api.io/articles/bitcoin-api)